How to Get What You Want from a Beta Reader

 Anyone can critique fiction.
 Licenses aren’t required.
 College degrees aren’t necessary.

-However, if a writer trusts your opinion and hands you her prose, please exercise compassion when writing a critique.
-A flippant remark delivered on a bad-hair day could make someone’s publication dream go up in smoke.
+Ideally, you want to choose a Beta Reader who exercises compassion (in other words, restraint) when writing a critique.
+A flippant remark delivered on a bad-hair day can make anybody's publication dream go up in smoke.

 A veteran fiction teacher once told me that whole-sale “slashing” should be considered as a last resort for any manuscript.
 Most passages can be saved if the writer employs techniques that strengthen characterization and plot conflicts.

-Fiction writers who devote their time and knowledge to writing critiques are performing an invaluable service for writing peers -- one that most book editors avoid.
+People who devote their time and knowledge to writing critiques are performing an invaluable service for authors -- one that most book editors avoid.
 Why?
 Because most book editors don’t have the time, or the analytical skills, to show a writer how to save her prose.

 Case in point: after purchasing my debut novel, Texas Outlaw, my Bantam editor directed me to cut 75 pages to eliminate what she described as the manuscript's “sagging middle.”
 I was devastated.
 Those 75 pages were 1/3 of my book!